BSB 331A, PACE Lab,

 - Research Interests

-- Program Analysis : Analyzing programs for refactoring and optimization, to improve program understanding and
+- Program Analysis: Developing precise and scalable program analysis techniques to improve program understanding and performance.

 with less overhead.